 I was able to convince the extended family to scale back.
 Honestly, nobody needed that much.
 My parents didn’t need to spend copious amounts of money on so much.

 And my boys did not need so much.
-If you read my article about small house living, you know that we just don’t have room for so much.
+If you read my article about small house living, you know we don’t have room for so much.

-Request the 5 gift rule for Christmas, birthdays, and any other holiday to your extended family with compassion and understanding, hoping that the family member understands the reason why.
+Request the five gift rule for Christmas, birthdays, and any other holiday to your extended family with compassion and understanding, hoping that the family member understands the reason why.

 How does Santa fit in with this rule?

-And are you a family who does Santa or would rather celebrate the reason for the Christmas season instead?
+And are you a family who does Santa or would instead celebrate the reason for the Christmas season?

-We did 5 gifts from Santa.
-And Santa gifts were never wrapped.
+We got five gifts from Santa.
+And Santa’s gifts were never wrapped.

 How does this 5 gift rule apply to stockings?

-We don’t apply this rule for stocking stuffers and here’s why.
+We don’t apply this rule for stocking stuffers, and here’s why.
 Most of the items in stockings are needed.
-Things like new toothbrushes and toothpaste, hair ties, socks all go into stockings.
+Things like new toothbrushes and toothpaste, hair ties, and socks all go into stockings.

 How to handle entitlement at Christmas